Severe storms pummel South killing at least 2 in Florida | Science-Environment

 - Colombia

-In Florida, the Washington County said Thursday morning that two were killed and two injured when a tornado touched down in the western Florida Panhandle.
+In Florida, the Washington County Sheriff's Office said Thursday morning that two were killed and two injured when a tornado touched down in the western Florida Panhandle.

 The sheriff's office also said the tornado destroyed homes there.
 Its Facebook page showed at least one home that was obliterated, as well as trees down on another home.
 No other details were immediately available.